City Council

 CITY COUNCIL MESSAGE

-Each of the resolutions on the October 14 Consent Agenda was approved, including… Resolution 174, which approved the city’s latest Vouchers (the system used to purchase goods and services).
+Each of the resolutions on the November 12 Consent Agenda was approved, including…

 Best regards from the members of City Council,